 What Do the Dragon and Phoenix Symbolize in Chinese Culture?

 In Chinese folklore, the phoenix is a mystical bird that rules over all the birds.
 It is the representation of rebirth and transformation as well as beauty and good luck.
 It is considered to be a fire animal able to control the fire element.
 It also represents the south direction in China.
-The dragon, on the other hand is depicted as a revered and majestic creature able to control the water element.
+The dragon, on the other hand, is depicted as a revered and majestic creature able to control the water element.
 It is believed that the dragon is the ultimate representation of the divine forces of the earth.

-In ancient China, they were both used as the symbols of royalty.
+In ancient China, they were both used as symbols of royalty.
 The dragon symbolized the emperor while the phoenix symbolized the empress.
-These symbols would be embroidered into the robes of the emperor and empress and they would where them as a sign of honor.
+These symbols would be embroidered into the robes of the emperor and empress and they would wear them as a sign of honor.
 Today, people in China especially married couples keep paintings or items engraved with the two creatures in their homes.
-They believe that their presence will bring prosperity in their home and strengthen the love between a husband and wife.
+They believe that their presence will bring prosperity to their home and strengthen the love between a husband and wife.

 What Is Dragon and Phoenix Chinese Food.

 Starting with dragon food, in authentic Chinese restaurants, dragon foods are normally seafood.
-That means fish like shrimp, prawn, eel, lobster or any fish that has an elongated body like that of a dragon.
+That means fish like shrimp, prawn, eel, lobster, or any fish that has an elongated body like that of a dragon.
 In American Chinese restaurants, dragon foods are normally meant as shrimp.
 The dishes are also presented in a manner that closely resembles the dragon, to add more authenticity to the cuisine.

 As for the phoenix, being that it’s a bird that rules over all birds, phoenix Chinese food is normally a representation of poultry dishes.
-In American Chinese restaurants, the phoenix food on the menu is normally chicken, while in authentic Chinese restaurant it could also include squab, duck or turkey.
+In American Chinese restaurants, the phoenix food on the menu is normally chicken, while in authentic Chinese restaurants it could also include squab, duck, or turkey.
 Like the dragon dishes, the birds are served in a manner that looks like a phoenix rising from the ashes.

 On their own, the two mythical creatures hold deep and significant meaning, each bringing luck and good fortune to those they favor.
-But when paired together, they are a powerful representation of love, balance, peace and harmony.
+But when paired together, they are a powerful representation of love, balance, peace, and harmony.
 That is why the pair is considered the most powerful symbol in Chinese culture and mythology.
 If you want to invite true love or strengthen the relationship between you and your partner, you might want to consider posting them in your home.